Professional Development Requirements, PDR, is a requirement of PGA Members. The current cycle is Cycle 17A: June 16, 2022 – June 15, 2025.

-Credit requirements consist of two categories: (a) 54 Total Credits, and (b) 36 PGA Required Credits which must be from Meeting/Education and/or Player Development.
+Credit requirements consist of three categories: (a) 54 Total Credits, (b) 30 PGA Required Credits which must be from Education and/or Player Development and (c) 6 PGA Required Credits which must be from Meetings and/or National Surveys.

 Associates – All new Associates must complete an Orientation in order to participate in Section and Chapter Events.